skip to main content

 He argued there is a critical need for comprehensive strategies combining prevention, enhanced treatment options, and robust community support.
 On a federal level, the President will ask Congress for tougher penalties on drug traffickers and more regulations on substances related to fentanyl.

-Todd Williams, district attorney for Buncombe County, echoed the need for a comprehensive approach.
+Todd Williams, district attorney for Buncombe County, echoes the need for a comprehensive approach.
 For him, it means intercepting fentanyl at the community level and holding traffickers accountable, while also expanding recovery services.
 Williams said he has already seen positive effects in his county through drug treatment courts.

 "The program set up to provide for multiple chances at recovery," Williams emphasized.
 "All while ensuring that the offender is very well supervised and supported, and is not reoffending; not committing new crimes."